 Experimental Studies

 This section presents the results for experimental studies conducted on Intrusion Detection System (IDS) problems using various datasets and machine learning methods.
-The experiments were performed on the UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 datasets, utilizing different machine learning algorithms such as Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Decision Tree, Random Forest Classifier, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and Multilayer Perceptron (MLP).
+The experiments were performed on the UNSW-NB15, NSL-KDD, CICIDS2017, CIRA-CIC-DoHBrw2020, and CICIoT2023 datasets, utilizing different machine learning algorithms such as Logistic Regression, KNN, SVM, DT, RF Classifier, GB Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and MLP.
 Additionally, the interpretability of these models was analyzed using XAI methods such as SHAP and LIME.
-First, experiments were conducted on the UNSW-NB15 dataset, where Logistic Regression, KNN, Support Vector Machine (SVM), Decision Tree, Random Forest, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and Multilayer Perceptron (MLP) were tested.
+First, experiments were conducted on the UNSW-NB15 dataset, where Logistic Regression, KNN, SVM, DT, RF, GB Classifier, Gaussian Naïve Bayes Classifier, XGBoost, and MLP were tested.
 The models were evaluated based on Accuracy, Recall, Precision, and F1-score metrics.
 The results obtained are presented in Table 5.

 Table 5.
 Results for Experiments Conducted on UNSW-NB15 Dataset